sjagata/knowledgeCorner/mysql/sql.md

       ) RESULT
 ORDER BY SALARY

-//To find nth highest salary using CTE
+//To find nth highest salary using CTE - Common table expression
+//DENSE_RANK() gives rank based on salary.
+Ex: 80000 - 1, 70000 - 2, 30000 - 3
 WITH RESULT AS
 (
     SELECT SALARY,